liferay/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-an-upgrade-process-for-your-application.markdown

 # Creating An Upgrade Process for Your App [](id=creating-an-upgrade-process-for-your-app)

-As changes are made to your app, it is important that you upgrade your schema version.
-To move your app from one version to the next, you'll need to create an upgrade process.
-These upgrades need to be registered in the database.
-The system then records the current state of the schema so, in case of failure, upgrade processes can revert the app back to its previous version.
+As changes are made to your app, it's very likely that your database schema changes with it, and these changes bring with them the need for an upgrade process to move your app from one version to the next.
+These upgrades not only need to happen, but also they need to be registered in the database.
+The system then records the current state of the schema so that if the upgrade fails, the process can revert the app back to its previous version.

-This tutorial demonstrates how to:
+This tutorial demonstrates how to

 - Create an upgrade process for your app using Liferay's new upgrade framework
 - Migrate an existing upgrade process to the new upgrade framework